Orionagappe/MistTracker/Mist V0004 Update.md

   * Handles user selection and updates state via Apps Script backend.
   * Uses a flexbox layout for arranging lines and items.
   * Implements an `hourGlass` utility for line arrangement (currently 2D).

+### **hourGlass**
+  * hourGlass now supports n-dimensional orthogonal vectors using cross products.
+  * Rendering and navigation logic use these vectors for true nD arrangement and  relative navigation.

+### **transformStream**
+  * tracks and returns these vectors for session-aware, nD navigation and rendering.